Neamar/KISS/qa-suite.md

 ### Get started...
 * [ ] Loader appears when opening the app
-* [ ] Help text appears while app is loading
+* [ ] Help text ("search apps, contacts, ...") appears while app is loading
 * [ ] After some time, loader disappears and is replaced by launcher icon
+* [ ] Touching the search field displays the keyboard
 * [ ] Searching for text displays results
-* [ ] Clicking the launcher displays the list of apps
+* [ ] Clicking the launcher icon displays the list of apps
-* [ ] History is displayed when search box is empty
 * [ ] When clicking on a search item, the corresponding intent is triggered
 * [ ] When going back to KISS, search results have been cleared
 * [ ] When going back to KISS, the item has been added to history
+* [ ] History is displayed when search box is empty
 * [ ] Three dots menu is displayed to the right
 * [ ] Entering a search query replaces the three-dots menu with an "X"
-* [ ] Clicking the "X" empties the search field, displays three dots menu and displays help text
+* [ ] Clicking the "X" empties the search field, displays three dots menu and displays history
 * [ ] When searching, pressing enter on the keyboard launches the first result
 * [ ] When keyboard is displayed, scrolling the list down hides the keyboard
 * [ ] When searching, pressing space as the first character does nothing (left-hand side trimming)